NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 The possible outcomes when two coins are tossed = {HH, HT, TH, TT}

-Total number of possible outcomes = 4
+Therefore, the total number of possible outcomes = 4

-P(getting two heads)=favourable outcomestotal outcomes=14
+Thus P(getting two heads)=favourable outcomestotal outcomes=14

 Hence, the given statement is not correct.
 This is because one of each can occur in two different ways.
-Hence the mentioned events are not equally likely.
+Hence, the mentioned events are not equally likely.

 Q25 (ii) Which of the following arguments are correct and which are not correct?
 Give reasons for your answer. (ii) If a die is thrown, there are two possible outcomes—an odd number or an even number.
 Therefore, the probability of getting an odd number is 1/2